53AD/53AD/README.md

 - 👋 //Hi, I’m @53AD : An architect and a creative seeker;
-- 👀 //I’m interested in computation in architecture, digital fabrication & industrial design;
+- 👀 //I’m interested in : computation in architecture, digital fabrication & industrial design;
-- 🌱 //I’m currently learning //C# ; #python ; //arduino;
+- 🌱 //I’m currently learning C# ; #python ; arduino;
 - 💞️ //I’m looking to collaborate on computational design & digital fabrication projects;
 - 📫 //How to reach me : arkasama.social@gmail.com;